w3c/wcag-act-rules/content/rules/oj04fd/proposed.md

 #### Passed Example 1

-<a class="example-link" title="Passed Example 1" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/oj04fd/abc8e8ea2752ecd3cd92f18b457bde3738f5d23f.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 1" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/oj04fd/abc8e8ea2752ecd3cd92f18b457bde3738f5d23f.html">Open in a new tab</a>

 The first [focusable][] element is part of [sequential focus navigation][].
 It has an outline when it is [focused][] (due to default User Agent's styling).
 The outline has a different `hsl` value compared to the `hsl` value of the background over which the outline appears (the exact values depend on the type of browser being used).